paketo-buildpacks/mri/README.md

 ## Integration

-The MRI CNB provides `mri` as a dependency.
+The MRI CNB provides `ruby` as a dependency.
 Downstream buildpacks, can require the ruby dependency by generating
 [Build Plan TOML](https://github.com/buildpacks/spec/blob/master/buildpack.md#build-plan-toml)
 file that looks like the following: